JayaswalPrateek/MyCSnotesForME/Data Strs.md

 		- stores key-value pairs and all keys must be unique and keys are stored in sorted order
 		- read, insert and delete are `O(1)`
 	3. <mark style="background: #BBFABBA6;">multimap</mark>
-		- like a map but allows duplicate keys but the key-value pairs must be unique
+		- same functions as a map but allows duplicate keys but the key-value pairs must be unique
 	4. <mark style="background: #BBFABBA6;">unordered map</mark>
 		- like map but keys are not stored in sorted order
+		- has some unique functions
 	5. <mark style="background: #BBFABBA6;">pairs and nested pairs</mark>
 		```cpp
 			#include <bits/stdc++.h>